scality/Zenko-RFCs/docs/test-plan/bucket-encryption.md

   EOF
   ```

-  * Apply the bucket encryption configuration to the encrypted bucket:
+  * Apply the bucket encryption configuration to the encrypted buckets:

   ```
   aws s3api put-bucket-encryption \
-      --bucket encrypted-bucket-1 \
+      --bucket encrypted-nonversioned-bucket \
       --server-side-encryption-configuration file://encryption.json
+  aws s3api put-bucket-encryption \
+      --bucket encrypted-versioned-bucket \
+      --server-side-encryption-configuration file://encryption.json
   ```

+  * In each encrypted test bucket created above:
-  * Create an empty object `empty-obj` in the encrypted bucket
+    * Create an empty object `empty-obj`
-  * Create a 1KB object `1kb-obj` in the encrypted bucket with random data
+    * Create a 1KB object `1kb-obj`
-  * Create a 1MB object `1mb-obj` in the encrypted bucket with random data
+    * Create a 1MB object `1mb-obj`
+    * Create a 1GB MPU object `1gb-mpu-obj`

+  * In the unencrypted bucket:
+    * Create a 1KB object `1kb-encrypted-obj` and provide the
+      `--sse-customer-algorithm=AES256` option to `aws` command
-  * Create a 1GB MPU object `1gb-obj` in the encrypted bucket with random data
+    * Create a 1GB MPU object `1gb-encrypted-mpu-obj` and provide the
+      `--sse-customer-algorithm=AES256` option to `aws` command

   * Do a HEAD on each object
   * Do a GET on each object
-  * Create a 1KB object `1kb-encrypted-obj` in the unencrypted bucket,
-    provide the `--sse-customer-algorithm=AES256` option to `aws`
-    command
-  * Create a 1GB MPU object `1gb-encrypted-obj` in the unencrypted
-    bucket, provide the `--sse-customer-algorithm=AES256` option to
-    `aws` command
-  * Do a HEAD on those two objects
-  * Do a GET on those two objects

 #### Expected Results